"Nothing is stronger than an idea whose time has come."

 With 1/6th of world's population in India, transforming India's higher education system with an institution such as UFI is a win-win for India and its people, the US, and the global humanity.

-The energy and thought behind UFI: To address this challenge and opportunity, starting 2018, an exceptional group of over twenty leaders in academia, business, and start-ups came together to build this university (see our Global Advisory Board.
+The energy and thought behind UFI: To address this challenge and opportunity, starting 2018, an exceptional group of over twenty leaders in academia, business, and start-ups came together to build this university (see our Global Advisory Board.)
 They include faculty members, leaders in academia, research, and nonprofit institutions, entrepreneurs, and senior industry executives in India, Singapore, UAE, and the US.
 (Read the press release announcing the initiative.)

 Status and plans: By November 2018 the Global Advisory Board developed UFI's master plan.
 UFI will begin by launching the Global Institute for Artificial Intelligence (AI).
 Once it establishes its premier position in AI, UFI will expand its scope and scale to become the “Stanford of the East”.

 In 2019, we initiated efforts to secure land and funding, and formed a Campaign Committee to raise these funds.
 We have met tens of potential anchor donors and influencers in India, Singapore, UAE, UK, and the US.